Michigan Research Libraries Triangle (MRLT) - Reciprocal Borrowing Privileges for Graduate Students

 - Books checked out from another library are subject to recall (and possible recall overdue fines) if requested by another borrower.

 - Library cards issued at Wayne State University and the University of Michigan will be good for one year.
-To renew, new verification of current enrollment and library good standing must be presented at Wayne State University or the University of Michigan.

 - Failure to follow the guest borrowing policies and procedures may result in termination of privileges.